Vanessa Hudgens: 2009–2017: Mainstream film and television

 In 2012, Hudgens starred alongside Dwayne Johnson and Josh Hutcherson in the science fantasy action-adventure film Journey 2: The Mysterious Island (2012), the sequel to the 2008 film Journey to the Center of the Earth, playing Hutcherson's love interest.
 The film earned $325 million worldwide during its theatrical run, which outperformed its predecessor.
 It received generally mixed to negative reviews from critics.
-The consensus from Rotten Tomatoes is: "Aggressively unambitious, Journey 2 might thrill teen viewers, but most others will find it too intense for young audiences and too cartoonishly dull for adults".

 In 2013, Hudgens starred alongside Selena Gomez, Ashley Benson, Rachel Korine and James Franco in the film Spring Breakers.
 The story followed four college-aged girls who decide to rob a fast food restaurant in order to pay for their spring break.
 It was released theatrically in March 2013, receiving generally positive reviews.
 The film featured mature themes such as drug use, violence, and sexual escapades.
 To coincide with the film, Hudgens released the dubstep-influenced song "$$$ex", with a music video featuring clips from the film.
 The song features guest vocals from YLA, and was produced by Rock Mafia.
 Hudgens later expressed her discomfort with a sex scene: "It was very nerve-racking for me.
 I told my agent that I never want to do it ever again."
-Later that year, Hudgens played Cindy Paulson in The Frozen Ground, a film based on the Robert Hansen case wherein she plays his only victim who escaped.
+Later that year, Hudgens played Cindy Paulson in The Frozen Ground, a film based on the Robert Hansen serial murder case, with Hudgens portraying Hansen's only known victim to escape.
 She co-starred with John Cusack and Nicolas Cage.
-She also starred in the action film Machete Kills, based on the eponymous character of the same name from the Spy Kids franchise.
+She also starred in the action film Machete Kills, based on the character Machete from the Spy Kids franchise.
 The film was directed by Robert Rodriguez.
 By the end of the year, Hudgens starred alongside Michael Shannon, Joel Marsh Garland, Dree Hemingway, and Nick Lashaway in Spike Jonze's short comedy-drama film Choose You.
 The cast performed the film live as a skit at the first YouTube Music Awards, to the music of Avicii.

 In 2014, Hudgens starred as a pregnant teenage runaway girl in the drama film Gimme Shelter with Brendan Fraser, written and directed by Ron Krauss.

 In 2015, Hudgens starred in the Columbia Pictures' comedy horror film Freaks of Nature.
 That same year, she took on the title role in a production of Alan Jay Lerner and Frederick Loewe's Gigi, which opened at the Kennedy Center from January 16 to February 12, before transferring to Broadway on April 8.
 The production closed on June 21.

 On January 31, 2016, Hudgens starred in the role of Rizzo in Grease Live!, Fox's live broadcast based on the original Broadway musical.
 Hudgens dedicated her performance to her father, who died from cancer one day before the special aired.